Yotacaz/CY-STUDENT-Management/README.md

 ```

 ## Warning :
-Binary file generated is NOT portable
+Binary files generated are NOT portable between systems with different endianness or different sizes for data types.

 ## Author
 Martin CRISSOT
 CY Tech Student

 ## License
-This project is part of CY Tech programming coursework.
+This project is part of CY Tech programming coursework